alpinebuster/meshlib/source/EditableProject/readme.md

+# Editable Project

-To Create your own plugins for MeshLib/MeshInspector you can simply add cpp files to this project (find exapmle in `HelloWordlPlugin.cpp`).
+To Create your own plugins for MeshLib/MeshInspector you can simply add cpp files to this project (find example in `HelloWorldPlugin.cpp`).
-Add corresponfing records in `MRRibbonEditableMenuStructure.ui.json` and `MRRibbonEditableMenuStructure.items.json`.
+Add corresponding records in `MRRibbonEditableMenuStructure.ui.json` and `MRRibbonEditableMenuStructure.items.json`.

 Add this project to MeshLib solution and compile it together.
 Then you will be able to take target files and put it near MeshInspector.exe (or MeshViewer.exe)